 By Teachers, For Teachers

-To help you make the Olympics a learning experience in your classroom, here are some teacher-favorite, Olympics-inspired ideas for lessons, classroom management techniques and fun activities.
+To help you make the Olympics a learning experience in your classroom, here are some teacher-favorite, Olympics-inspired ideas for lessons, classroom management techniques and fun classroom activities.

 List 7 pairs of Olympic-themed rhymes.
 It could do with your sport, athletics, competition, international relations, patriotism, etc.